Cyclone Nargis Relief

 Shortly after Cyclone Nargis hit the Irrawaddy delta of Burma May 2nd two travel organizations that Generosity in Action has worked with for a number of years asked if we could collect funds for them to distribute to help the local people.
 We were happy to do so.
 [As of 6/30 we anticipate that further funds will go to repbuilding schools in the area and for plowing equipment as described in later reports.]
 Below you will find segments from emails received from them.
 If you wish further information, please email me at duncan@GenerosityInAction.org

-This is page 3.
-To read earlier emails, click
+This is page 2.
+To read earlier emails, click here.

-email received May 21st.
+email received May 19t.
 This report is from Kyaw Soe - owner of Arcadia Travels in Rangoon